Predicting the mechanical properties of spring networks: Results

 We expand the energy:

 Marking the local elastic tensor we write -

 This equation is very similar to \eqref{eq: incompatible energy}, and may be considered as a discrete version of that equation.

-The last assumption introduced, is that $\bar{g}_s$ varies slowly on some large enough region.
-Without this assumption the continuum limit cannot hold (though an effective continuum may be derived, in principle).
+The {third and} last assumption introduced, is that $\bar{g}_s$ varies slowly on some large enough region.
+Without this assumption the continuum limit cannot hold (though an effective continuum may be derived, in principle). {As before, this is very common in continuous media, where the actual elements are very small relative to almost any other quantity (see discussion for more)}.